12 - 18

 72-77° F, KH 5-19, pH 6.0-8.0

 General: The tiger oscar is a colorful South American cichlid that naturally occupies slow-moving waterways of the Amazonian Basin.
 Since becoming introduced to the hobby, there have been many variations of color produced through captive breeding.
 This species can live past ten years in aquaria and are known to be territorial.
-An air stone should be implemented in an aquarium with Oscars, as they require an oxygen rich environment but prefer a slow current.
-This species is relatively hardy but cannot handle many stressors such as pH, temperature, and high levels of NO3 (nitrate) / NO2 (nitrite).
+An air stone should be implemented in an aquarium with oscars, as they require an oxygen rich environment but prefer a slow current.
+This species is relatively hardy but cannot handle many stressors such as pH, temperature, and high levels of nitrate and ammonia.

-Dimorphism: The only way to determine the gender of an oscar is to wait until they've matured at an approximate length of 4'', and make observations during displays of breeding behavior.
+Dimorphism: The only way to determine the gender of an oscar is to wait until they've matured at an approximate length of four inches and make observations during displays of breeding behavior.
 The female oscar's tube will be longer than the male oscar's tube.

-Aquarium Diet: Carnivorous cichlid pellets, insects, brine shrimp, blackworms, ghost shrimp, feeder fish.
+Aquarium Diet: Tiger oscars are carnivores and will enjoy carnivorous cichlid pellets, insects, brine shrimp, blackworms, ghost shrimp, and feeder fish.

-Compatibility: Other oscars (Astronotus ocellatus), pacu (Piaractus sp.), arowana (Osteoglossum bicirrhosum), severum (Heros sp.), jack dempsey (Rocio octofasciata), and larger synodontis (Synodontis sp.) species may be compatible.
+Compatibility: Tiger oscars can be housed with other oscars (Astronotus ocellatus), severum (Heros severus), jack dempsey cichlids (Rocio octofasciata), and larger synodontis catfish species.

 Author: Grant Stevens